Ikara–Flinders Ranges National Park: World Heritage bid

 The park is one of a group of seven geographically separate areas that were submitted to the UNESCO World Heritage Centre for consideration as a World Heritage Site under criterion (viii) on 15 April 2021, and as of August 2025 remain on the "tentative" list.
 A 1947 study by Reg Sprigg and two 1949 studies by Sir Douglas Mawson are cited to support the application, which will be voted on in 2026.
+The complete bid for World Heritage listing was submitted to UNESCO Paris in March 2026.

 Flora and fauna

 The flora of the Flinders Ranges is composed largely of species adapted to a semi-arid environment such as cypress-pine, mallee, and black oak.
 Moister areas near Wilpena Pound support grevilleas, Guinea flowers, lilies and ferns.
 Reeds and sedges grow near permanent water sources such as springs and waterholes.

 Since the eradication of dingos and the establishment of permanent waterholes for stock, the numbers of red kangaroos, western grey kangaroos and euros in the Flinders Ranges have increased.
 The yellow-footed rock-wallaby, which neared extinction after the arrival of Europeans due to hunting and predation by foxes, has now stabilized.
 Other endemic marsupials include dunnarts, planigales.
 Efforts to reintroduce the western quoll and the brushtail possum in the park have been ongoing since 2014.
 Echidnas are the sole monotreme species in the park.
 Insectivorous bats make up significant proportion of mammals in the area.
 Reptiles include goannas, snakes, dragon lizards, skinks and geckos.
 The streambank froglet is an endemic amphibian.